List of Ronin Warriors characters: Rowen Hashiba

 Rowen Hashiba, known in Japan as Toma Hashiba (羽柴 当麻, Hashiba Tōma), is the Warrior of the Sky (天の戦士, Ten no Senshi).
 He is childhood friends with Kento, having met through Kento's paternal grandfather, and close friends with Sage due to their similar interests.
 As the most intelligent of the Warriors and the most rational and level-headed, he often acts as a voice of reason to Ryo and Kento's temper.
 His rival is Anubis.

 He wears the Armor of Strata (天空の鎧, Tenkū no Yoroi), which represents the virtue of Chi (智, Wisdom), or Inochi (命, Life) in the English dub.
-He wields a golden bow and his finishing move is the "Arrow Shockwave" (真空波, Shinkūha), a powerful light arrow.
+He wields a golden bow and his finishing move is the "Arrow Shockwave" (真空波, Shinkūha), (Note: Heaven's Shockwave in the OVA.) a powerful light arrow.
 He also possesses the ability to create protective barriers.
 Rowen's transformation call is Armor of Strata, Tao-Inochi (武装、天空, Busō Tenkū).

-Rowen's surname, Hashiba, is likely derived from Toyotomi Hideyoshi's original surname, Hashiba.
+Rowen's surname, Hashiba, is likely derived from the immediate one of the multiple previous surnames Toyotomi Hideyoshi used before adopting the Toyotomi name.

 Antagonists

 Talpa

 Talpa, the Emperor of the Dynasty, known in Japan as Arago, the Sovereign Archdemon (妖邪帝王・阿羅醐, Yōja Teiō Arago), is the main antagonist of the series.
-One thousand years ago, he attempted to conquer Earth, but was defeated by the Ancient One, who banished him to the Nether Realm.
-As his Armor remained on Earth and could not be destroyed, the Ancient One split it into the nine Armors.
-Five went to the Ronin Warriors, with Talpa taking the other four, Cruelty, Corruption, Illusion, and Venom, and giving them to four humans who became his Dark Warlords.
+One thousand years ago, he attempted to conquer the mortal world, but was defeated by the Ancient One who banished him to the Nether Realm.
+As his Armor remained on Earth and could not be destroyed, the Ancient One split it into the nine Armors: Five ending up with Ronin Warriors while Talpa took the other four and gave them to four humans who became his Dark Warlords.

-In thee present day, he returns and conquers Tokyo, sending the Warlords to do his bidding.
-Eventually, he confronts the Warriors, absorbing them and the Warlords to regain his physical form, but is vanquished by the Armor of Inferno.
-Though assumed to be destroyed, he later returns along with Lady Kayura, seeking to gain the Armor of Inferno for himself.
-He nearly succeeds in absorbing the nine Armors, but is thwarted by Anubis' sacrifice before being destroyed by the Jewel of Life.
+In the present day, Talpa returns and conquers Tokyo, sending the Warlords to do his bidding.
+Eventually, he confronts the Warriors, absorbing them and the Warlords to regain his physical form, but is vanquished by the Inferno Armor.
+Though assumed to be destroyed, he later returns along with Lady Kayura, seeking to gain the Inferno Armor for himself.
+He nearly succeeds in absorbing the nine Armors, but is thwarted by Anubis' sacrifice before being defeated by Ryo's sacrificial gambit.